 And her bed.

 Meanwhile, Nagumo and Junko see Charly being driven away.
 Nagumo protests that if Charly has regained his memory, he is needed as a witness to Joji’s innocence, but of course Gordon doesn’t care.
-However, on an isolated road, the jeep carrying Charly is ambushed by—none other than our “fisherman” friends, Matsunaga and Yokoi, who just happen to be—
+However, on an isolated road, the jeep carrying Charly is ambushed by our “fisherman” friends, Matsunaga and Yokoi, who just happen to be—

 —irony alert, Colonel Gordon!—